gecrooks/modern-python-template/README.md

 ```
 If all goes well Github will see our push, and build and test the code in the branch.
 Probably all the tests won't pass on the first try.
 It's easy to forget something (which is why we have automatic tests).
 So tweak the code, and push another commit until the tests pass.

+## Git pre-commit

+Another handy trick is to add a (pre-commit](https://ljvmiranda921.github.io/notebook/2018/06/21/precommits-using-black-and-flake8/) hook to git, so that some tests are run before code can be committed.
+A basic example hook to run black before commit is located in `.pre-commit-config.yaml`.
+The make command `init`
+will install the pre-commit hook.

 ## PyPi